15 Tips For Growing Beautiful Orchids Indoors

 Be sure to sterilize garden tools before use.

 This is a piece of advice that you will read over and over, in any plant guide, for all plants.
 The most important factor in pruning and repotting a plant is proper hygiene.
-The fastest way to spread diseases and pests is by using tools on infected plants, and then not sterilizing before using on a healthy plant.
+The fastest way to spread diseases and pests is by using tools on infected plants, and then not sterilizing them before using them on a healthy plant.

 Your tools should be clean and sharp.
 Making clean cuts is important because a clean cut heals faster, which helps protect the plant from disease.